 Hello there!
 My name is Keith Blakemore-Noble.
-I am an international speaker, best-selling author, hypnotist… I could rattle off a whole load of facts about me, but none of that really matters.
+I am a radio host, an international speaker, best-selling author, hypnotist… I could rattle off a whole load of facts about me, but none of that really matters.
 Right now, you don’t really care about those.
 Because right now, all that you really care about is what makes me so qualified to say that I can help you, right?
 And just what do I mean by “Transforming your deepest fear into your greatest strength” anyway?

 To answer that, we need to go back in time a bit – imagine the screen wobbling as we go into flashback mode (no music though, this is a flashback, not a montage…)